TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/module.rst

 .. c:function:: int PyModule_AddFunctions(PyObject *module, PyMethodDef *functions)

-   Add the functions from the *NULL* terminated *functions* array to *module*.
+   Add the functions kutoka the *NULL* terminated *functions* array to *module*.
    Refer to the :c:type:`PyMethodDef` documentation for details on individual entries (due to the lack of a shared module namespace, module level "functions" implemented in C typically receive the module as their first parameter, making them similar to instance methods on Python classes).
-   This function is called automatically when creating a module from ``PyModuleDef``, using either ``PyModule_Create`` or ``PyModule_FromDefAndSpec``.
+   This function is called automatically when creating a module kutoka ``PyModuleDef``, using either ``PyModule_Create`` or ``PyModule_FromDefAndSpec``.